bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 ## Adding the Docker Configuration to the PBS Project

-Now that we have created a setup that should be generic enough to be reused we can put it to the test.
+Now that we have created a setup that should be generic enough to be reused, we can put it to the test.
 Although these containers should eventually be able to run side by side, let's not get ahead of ourselves and stop the demo site container using the `make down` command.

 ```shell